How to design and create a card game

 Enter the Spudnet

 It is a board game inspired by how the Internet works.
-Dispatch ships, fulfill orders and dodge cyber-attacks while learning a thing or two about network and cybersecurity.
-Now live on Kickstarter!
+Dispatch ships, fulfill orders, and dodge cyber-attacks while learning a thing or two about network and cybersecurity.
+Get it on our website!

 We have also documented our development journey for creating this new board game.
 Check out our latest “How to design and create a board game” article which is a continuation of this writeup and is packed with new tips and tricks that we have learned along the way.